M. Stanley Livingston: Cyclotrons

 Physicists at the Massachusetts Institute of Technology (MIT) had decided that they too needed a cyclotron, and Robley Evans hired Livingston to build a 42 in cyclotron there in 1938.
 Livingston became an instructor at MIT the following year, and an assistant professor the year after.
 The cyclotron was completed in 1940.
 During World War II, he worked with the cyclotron for the Office of Medical Research of the Office of Scientific Research and Development (OSRD), producing radioactive isotopes of phosphorus and iron that were used as tracers in medical experiments.
 The result of this research was new methods of stabilizing blood, so that it could be shipped to the troops in remote theaters of war.
-In 1944, Livingston joined Philip Morse's operations research group at the Office of Naval Research, and he worked in Washington, DC, and London on radar countermeasures to the U-boats.
+In 1944, Livingston joined Philip Morse's operations research group at the Office of Naval Research, and he worked in Washington, D.C., and London on radar countermeasures to the U-boats.

 Later life

 Livingston returned to MIT soon after the end of the war, but in 1946 a consortium of universities including MIT banded together to create the Brookhaven National Laboratory in Long Island, New York, as a facility for carrying out Big Science research activities that were beyond the resources of a single academic institution.
 Morse was appointed as Brookhaven's first director, and he asked Livingston to take charge of building an accelerator for the new national laboratory.
 It was decided that it should be a new type of accelerator known as synchrotron that had been proposed by Edwin McMillan in 1945.
 Isidor Isaac Rabi in particular argued that it should be more powerful than any planned by the Lawrence Berkeley Laboratory.

 As it turned out, the Atomic Energy Commission (AEC) was unwilling to fund two giant 10 GeV accelerators, but was willing to fund two smaller ones of 2.5 GeV and 6 GeV.
 At a meeting at which Brookhaven was represented by Morse, Livingston and Leland John Haworth, the Brookhaven team accepted the smaller one, hoping that they would be able to get it finished first and thereby have an advantage in building the 10 GeV machine.
 The machine, known as the Cosmotron, was approved by the AEC in April 1948, and reached its full power of 3.3 GeV in 1953.